-Established on 1 July 2014 by the Emergency Management Act 2013, the IGEM works with emergency management partners and the community to strengthen emergency management arrangements and community safety in Victoria.
+Established on 1 July 2014 by the Emergency Management Act 2013, IGEM works with emergency management partners and the community to strengthen emergency management arrangements and community safety in Victoria.

-IGEM undertakes objective reviews, evaluations and assessments of Victoria’s emergency management arrangements and the sector’s performance, capacity and capability.
+We undertake objective reviews, evaluations and assessments of Victoria’s emergency management arrangements and the sector’s performance, capacity and capability.

 IGEM strives to give Victorians confidence that the emergency management arrangements are effective and are actively helping to keep communities safe.